cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 A relayer may then submit a `ChannelUpgradeCancelMsg` to the counterparty.
 Upon receiving this message a chain must verify that the counterparty wrote an `ErrorReceipt` into its `channelUpgradeErrorPath` with a sequence greater than or equal to its own `ChannelEnd`'s upgrade sequence.
 If successful, it will restore its original channel as well, thus cancelling the upgrade.

-If an upgrade message arrives after the specified timeout, then the message MUST NOT execute successfully.
-Again a relayer may submit a proof of this in a `ChannelUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores its original channel as well.
+If a chain does not reach FLUSHCOMPLETE within the counterparty specified timeout, then it MUST NOT move to FLUSHCOMPLETE and should instead abort the upgrade.
+A relayer may submit a proof of this to the counterparty chain in a `ChannelUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores its original channel as well.

 ```typescript
 function chanUpgradeInit(